monstrenyatko/butler-arduino-library/README.md

 - Establish connection with MQTT Broker If not connected yet.
 - Get configuration If available.
 - Collect and send telemetry data.
-- Sleep until time for next iteration.
+- Sleep until time for next action.